iamdtang/backbone-data/README.md

 * Identity mapping of models
 * Works with existing Backbone models and collections
-* The single global _DS_ acts as a single point of entry for data access
+* The global variable _DS_ acts as a single point of entry for data access
 * Collection management

 ### Install